AbdulrahmanFiala/Tayeb-Mainnet/README.md

 - **Do Your Own Research**: Always verify token compliance with qualified Islamic scholars
 - **No Financial Advice**: This is not financial or religious advice
 - **Smart Contract Risk**: Use at your own risk; audit contracts before mainnet use
-- **Testnet First**: Always test on Moonbase Alpha before using mainnet
+- **Test First**: Always test on a Chopsticks fork before touching mainnet

 ## 📧 Contact